redpanda-data/connect/website/docs/components/conditions/all.md

 -->

+A condition that tests a child condition against each message of a batch individually.
+If all messages pass the child condition then this condition also passes.

 ```yaml
 all: {}
 ```

-All is a condition that tests a child condition against each message of a batch individually.
-If all messages pass the child condition then this condition also passes.

 For example, if we wanted to check that all messages of a batch contain the word 'foo' we could use this config: